Architecture Deep Dive

 • Safer long term maintenance

-The architecture is fit for product families where hardware and memory map may change per customer.
+The architecture is fit for product families where hardware and memory map may change per customer/project.